cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/validation.md

 ## What to do in case of a warning

 These checks are mostly a tool to help you investigate your datacards: a warning does not necessarily mean there is a mistake in your datacard, but you should use it as a starting point to investigate.
-Empty processes and emtpy shape uncertainties connected to nonempty processes will most likely be unintended.
+Empty processes and empty shape uncertainties connected to nonempty processes will most likely be unintended.
 The same holds for cases where the 'up' and 'down' shape templates are identical.
 If there are bins that contain signal but no background contributions, this should be corrected.
 See the [FAQ](http://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/part4/usefullinks/#faq) for more information on that point.

 For other checks it depends on the situation whether there is a problem or not.
 Some examples: